erajasekar/cs-workshop/PITCHME.md

 * Bots will become part of our daily life.
 * All devices in your house will be a smart device like smart phones.
 * You will be helped by Chat Bots and Virtual assitants on the internet.
+* We will able to cure deadly diseases like Cancer using Machine learning.

 ---